Freiling87/CCU/CCU/Scratchpad.md

 	- Cost Scale: Now excludes Bribe for Quest Item.
 	- Relationship: No longer affect Home Base
 - Feature Additions
+  - Character Creation Interface
+    - CCU traits are now listed in a separate section, sorted by name.
+    - Vanilla traits are now auto-sorted according to the mode selected on the Traits screen.
   - Traits
 	- Appearance
 	  - You can now randomize the appearance of NPCs.
 See the Traits page for details, as there are too many traits to list here.